valeriangalliat/blog/resources/git.md

   Another sentence.
   ```

-  or use link references like this:
+  Or use link references like this:

   ```text
   Some message referencing a link [1] in a sentence, and maybe even